Bullying Information For Educators

 Research for Video 1:

-This is the research on children’s use of social media.
+Research on children’s use of social media

 Confronting Cyber-Bullying: What Schools Need to Know to Control Misconduct and Avoid Legal Consequences by Shaheen Shariff examines the legal consequences of cyberbullying.